 The sword did, in fact, look very similar to those found in the Royal Palace of Arslantepe (Eastern Anatolia), dating back to five thousand years ago and considered to be the oldest swords in the world.
 The name of Arslantepe is derived from the lion (“Arslan” in Turkish) statues excavated at the location.

 Arslantepe - an important Hittite settlement during all ages of the Hittite period and later became a major site as a Neo-Hittite city-state - was even inhabited much earlier since the Chalcolithic Age.
-The area was also a residential area for the Romans until the 5th to 6th centuries A.D. and used as a necropolis by the Byzantines until the 11th century.
+The area was also a residential area for the Romans until the 5th to 6th centuries A.D. and was used as a necropolis by the Byzantines until the 11th century.

 As to the latest discovery of the Anatolian sword, the same type of sword - coming from the Sivas region - was also found inside the Tokat Museum (Turkey).
 Indeed, this weapon shows quite a few similarities with the San Lazzaro one.